TylerJH-IT/configure-ad/README.md

 - Go to the _ADMINS OU
 - Right-click Jane Doe > Select Properties
   - Click the tab named "Member of" > select Add
-  - Type in the names of your domain administrators
+  - Type in domain admins
   - Select "Check Names" > OK
 - Log out of DC-1 and log back in as "mydomain.com\jane_admin"